Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/03 Mods - Weapons - New/_Kmack/Walther PDP/readme.txt

 NPC loadouts were a bit strangely distributed.
 Gave it mainly to factions included for new game loadouts, and randomized loadout configurations for master ranks.
 Icon file trimmed.

+Integration into:
-Grok's Stashes Overhaul integration.
+Grok's Stashes Overhaul
-Lootboxes integration.
+Lootboxes
-PDA Interactive integration.
+PDA Interactive
+Weapon Parts Overhaul

 ----------------------------------------------------------
 -Patches: